Post Logo positioned on a street

 For this purpose, we process the following data:

-address data, personal master data, identification data, contact data.
+Address data, personal master data, contact details, item data

 What is the legal basis for this processing?